-The "Stickyback" name seems to have originated from the fact that one of the differentiating features of this format (at least initially) was that the rear of the photograph had adhesive applied which operated, as with a postage stamp, with the addition of moisture.
+The "Stickyback" name seems to have originated from the fact that the original differentiating features of this format was that the rear of the photograph had adhesive applied, which operated, as with a postage stamp, with the addition of moisture.
 The earliest use of the title "Stickyback" would appear to date from the promotions of one particular Liverpool photographer, Spiridione Grossi, who ran a photographic copying and printing business and a seasonal portrait studio on the Isle of Man.

 Main stream professional photographers referred to their stickyback colleagues in disparaging terms, sneering at their inferior products, which were produced to an affordable price for a new customer.

 Stickyback photographers exposed their plates in cameras with multi-position camera backs.
 This allowed them to take multiple tiny images on a single plate, much reducing their costs.
 Examples of two different multi-purpose backs by Marion are shown on our site here .
 Stickyback photographers also used multi positioning printing frames, allowing them to make multiple prints from the same part of a negative onto strips of photographic paper.
 A number of camera manufacturers produced multi-position camera backs, but some photographers, interested in this trade, patented special stickyback camera backs and printing apparatus.
 Some of those involved in designing and patenting stickyback equipment included Spiridione Grossi, Dennis Benjamin Seaman, and George Thomas Bayley.
 The writer is not aware of the survival of any specific stickyback photographic equipment and would welcome any information on this topic.